cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * signatureAlgorithm.
 The 'signatureAlgorithm' field including parameters is encoded as a CBOR int (see {{sigalg}}) or a CBOR OID tag {{I-D.ietf-cbor-tags-oid}}.
 When an CBOR OID is used, parameters are not supported.

 * signatureValue.
 The 'signatureValue' BIT STRING value field is encoded as the CBOR byte string issuerSignatureValue.
 This specification assumes the BIT STRING has zero unused bits and the unused bits byte is omitted.
-ECDSA signatures are given special treatment.
-For ECDSA signatures the SEQUENCE and INTEGER type and length fields are omitted and the two INTEGER value fields are padded to the fixed length L = ceil( log2(n) / 8 ), where n is the size of the largest prime-order subgroup.
-For secp256r1, secp384r1, and secp521r1, L is 32, 48, and 66 respectively.
 For natively signed CBOR certificates the signatureValue is calculated over the CBOR sequence TBSCertificate.
+For ECDSA, the encoding of issuerSignatureValue is further optimized as described in {{alg-encoding}}

 The following Concise Data Definition Language (CDDL) defines CBORCertificate and TBSCertificate, which are encoded as CBOR Sequences {{RFC8742}}.
 The member names therefore only have documentary value.